jaisontj/hasura-fb-bot/README.md

 ![Enable webhooks2](https://raw.githubusercontent.com/jaisontj/hasura-fb-bot/master/assets/tutorial_fb_bot_enable_webhooks2.png "Enable webhooks2")

+* The `callback URL` is the URL that the facebook servers will hit to verify as well as forward the messages sent to our bot.
+The nodejs app in this project uses the `/webhook` path as the `callback URL`.
+Making the `callback URL` https://bot.YOUR-CLUSTER-NAME.hasura-app.io/webhook (in this case -> https://bot.apology69.hasura-app.io/webhook/)
-In the pop up, set your `callback URL` to be the `EXTERNAL-URL` of the `bot` service appended with a `/webhook` path(in this case -> https://bot.apology69.hasura-app.io/webhook/) and set the `Verify Token` as the value you set in your secrets above. (in the command $ hasura secrets update bot.fb_verify_token.key <YOUR-VERIFY-TOKEN>).
-Submit and save this.
+* The `verify token`is the verify token that you set in your secrets above (in the command $ hasura secrets update bot.fb_verify_token.key <YOUR-VERIFY-TOKEN>)
+* After selecting all the `Subsciption Fields`.
+Submit and save.

-Also, ensure that you select your page in the section that says `Select a page to subscribe your webhook to the page events` under the `Webhooks` card.
+* You will also see another section under `Webhooks` that says `Select a page to subscribe your webhook to the page events`, ensure that you select the respective facebook page here.

 Next, open up your facebook page.

+* Hover over the **Send Message** button and click on Test Button.

-* Click on the button named **+ Add Button**.
+* Instead, if your button says **+ Add Button**, click on it.

 ![Add button](https://raw.githubusercontent.com/jaisontj/hasura-fb-bot/master/assets/tutorial_fb_bot_page_add_button.png "Add button")